zarf-dev/proposals/0032-support-ipv6/README.md

 A user can run `--registry-proxy` during `zarf init` and their choice will be saved to the cluster and used on subsequent runs during `init`.
 If a user wants to switch back to the localhost NodePort solution they must run `zarf init --registry-proxy=false`.
 If a user runs `zarf init` without the `--registry-proxy` flag on an already initialized cluster, Zarf will continue using the registry setup that was used during the initial init, whether that is the registry proxy or NodePort solution.

 The proxy and the registry will connect over mTLS.
 Zarf will create a certificate authority along with a client and server certificate using the authority.
-These certs, including the certificate authority will be created by Zarf.
-Users will be able to specify a path to a custom certificate authority file with the flag `--registry-certificate-authority`.
+These certs alongside a self signed certificate authority will be created automatically by Zarf.
+These certificates will be automatically rotated during `zarf init` if they have less than half of their total duration remaining.
+Users will be able to specify their own certificates through flags on `zarf init`: `--registry-server-cert-file`, `--registry-server-key-file`, `--registry-client-key-file`, and `--registry-client-cert-file`.

-When the registry proxy setup is used there will be two new controllers in the cluster.
-One controller will ensure that the registry proxy can startup on new nodes.
-Another controller will automatically rotate the certificates used for mTLS between the registry and proxy.
+A controller will run in the cluster to spin up the injector when the proxy daemonset is failing to pull it's image.
+This is important for when a new node is added to the cluster as the injector will not be present for the daemonset to bootstrap itself.

 ### User Stories (Optional)